-NOTE: See Table 6 for maximum allowed exhaust pipe length without insulation in unconditioned space during winter design temperature below $32^{\circ}$ F (0° C).
-If required, exhaust pipe should be insulated with 1/2" (13 mm), Armaflex or equivalent when run through an unconditional area.
-In extremely cold climate areas with temperature below 20° F (6.7° C) it is recommended that, 3/4" (19 mm) Armaflex or equivalent be used.
-Insulation on outside runs of exhaust pipe should be painted or wrapped to protect insulation from deterioration in accordance with the insulation manufacturers recommendation.
+NOTE: See Table 6 for maximum allowed exhaust pipe length without insulation in unconditioned space during winter design temperatures below 32°F (0°C).
+If required exhaust pipe should be insulated with 1/2" (13 mm) Armaflex or equivalent.
+In extreme cold climate areas, 3/4" (19 mm) Armaflex or equivalent may be necessary.
+Insulation on outside runs of exhaust pipe must be painted or wrapped to protect insulation from deterioration.
 Exhaust pipe insulation may not be necessary in some specific applications.

 NOTE: During extremely cold temperatures, below approximately 20° F (6.7° C), units with long runs of vent pipe through unconditioned space, even when insulated, may form ice in the exhaust termination that prevents the unit from operating properly.
 Longer run times of at least 5 minutes will alleviate most icing problems.
 Also, a heating cable may be installed on exhaust piping and termination to prevent freeze-ups.
-Heating cable installation kits are available see unit specification sheets for part numbers.
+Heating cable installation kits are available.
+See unit specification sheets for part numbers.